-Our characterization result also has an important one player analogue.
+Our characterization result also has an important one-player analogue.
 Consider a decision maker who has access to an experiment, but may have access to more information.
-The joint distribution of actions, signals and states that might result in a given decision problem is equal to the set of one person Bayes correlated equilibria.
-Such one person Bayes correlated equilibria have already arisen in a variety of contexts.
-Kamenica and Gentzkow (2011) consider the problem of cheap talk with commitment ("Bayesian persuasion").
+The joint distribution of actions, signals and states that might result in a given decision problem is equal to the set of one-player Bayes correlated equilibria.
+Such one-player Bayes correlated equilibria have already arisen in a variety of contexts.
+Kamenica and Gentzkow [2011] consider the problem of cheap talk with commitment ("Bayesian persuasion").
 In order to understand the behavior that a sender/speaker can induce a receiver/decision maker to choose, one must first characterize all outcomes that can arise for some committed cheap talk (independent of the objectives of the speaker).
-This, in our language, is the set of one person Bayes correlated equilibria in the case of a null experiment.
-In this sense, our work provides an approach for studying a many receiver version of Kamenica and Gentzkow (2011) where receivers have prior information.
-Kamenica and Gentzkow (2011) is based on a concavification argument introduced in the study of repeated games by Aumann and Maschler (1995).
-Thus our work can be seen as an extension of Aumann (1987) to environments with incomplete information by extending the analysis of Aumann and Maschler (1995) to many players and general, many player, information structures.
+This, in our language, is the set of one-player Bayes correlated equilibria in the case of a null experiment (where the information structure of the receiver is simply the common prior over the payoff states and hence contains null additional information).
+In this sense, our work provides an approach for studying a many receiver version of Kamenica and Gentzkow [2011] where receivers have prior information.
+Kamenica and Gentzkow [2011] is based on a concavification argument introduced in the study of repeated games by Aumann and Maschler [1995].
+Thus our work can be seen as an extension of Aumann [1987] to environments with incomplete information by extending the